mveeprojects/MyStore/README.md

 # MyStore

+### mystore-api

+REST API for processing requests of orders or to update/query the inventory

+### mystore-ui

+Not yet built, the aim is to build a frontend using Scala.js to interact with mystore-api

 ## Running/Testing the app

 To run the application and Cassandra together via docker-compose, from the root of the project run the